emqx/eip/active/0021-transfer-files-over-mqtt.md

   * no payload
   * optional `{checksum}` is SHA-256 checksum of the file

+Getting a successful `PUBACK` from the Broker means that the file being transferred is ready to be used.
+This implies a lot of things:
+  * Broker has verified that it has corresponding metadata for the file
+  * Broker has verified that it has all the segments of the file up to `{fileSize}` persisted in the storage
+  * Broker has verified the file integrity (if checksum was provided)
+  * Broker has published the file along with its metadata to the location where it can be accessed by other users

+Clients MUST expect that handling of the `fin` message may take considerable time, depending on the file size and the Broker implementation or configuration.

 #### `$file/{fileId}/abort` message

 Client wants to abort the transfer.

   * Qos=1
   * no payload

+### Durability

+This specification does not define how reliably the file transfer data SHOULD be persisted.
+It is up to the Broker implementation what specific durability guarantees it provides (e.g. datasync or replication factor).
+However, Broker is expected to support transfers that are interrupted by a network failure, Broker restart, or Client reconnect.

 ### PUBACK Reason codes